 Postural hypotension affects between one in ten and one in twenty people in their 60s, and becomes more common with increasing age.
 It can also occur in people taking medication to lower a high blood pressure – if this is the case, see your doctor as your medication or drug probably needs changing.

-Drinking coffee with meals may also help as caffeine can cause blood vessels to constrict and prevent hypotension in some people.
+Drinking coffee with meals may also help reduce low blood pressure after eating, as caffeine can cause blood vessels to constrict and prevent hypotension in some people.
 One study found that drinking two cups of coffee with a meal halved the incidence of postprandial hypotension but drink plenty of water to offset its diuretic effects.

 Avoid caffeine with your evening meal if this will keep you awake, however.